The Sonny Side of Chér: Singles

 Two singles were released from this album; both were written by Bono.

 "Where Do You Go", the album's first single release, was a Dylan-mimic and reached number 25 in the Billboard Hot 100 and number 17 on the Canadian Singles Chart.
 The second single released was Cher's most successful song of the sixties, "Bang Bang (My Baby Shot Me Down)", which peaked in the US at No. 2 and which was also a hit in the UK Singles Chart at No. 3.
 The song was covered by Bono in the Sonny & Cher live album Live in Las Vegas Vol. 2, and was later re-recorded for the 1987 studio album Cher.

+CD releases

+Cher's second successful album of the sixties, it was released on CD in 1992 by EMI together with Cher's first album as a 2fer.
+In 1995 EMI re-released this 2fer with the album Chér.
+The last version of the album was released in 2005 only in UK by BGO Records.
+These editions feature a different track order than the original LP.